TZstatsADS/Spring2018-Project5-grp5/README.md

     * Yanjun Lin: Implemented the bi-axis LSTM model in tensorflow, and transformation of the midi files into note-state matrixs.
 Trained the model using pop music and classical piano sonatas.
 Experimented using different optimizers (i.g.
 Adam, RMSProp).
     * Yu tong: Built a midi file scraper to download midi files of classical piano sonatas.
     * Linna Yu: Found midi files of pop music from internet.
 Cleaned code of the project.
 Analysed the generated music, and chose the better ones.
-    * Xiuruo Yan: Prepare the presentation.
+    * Xiuruo Yan: Prepared the presentation.
 Conducted a deep research of the models that generate music.
     * Mingming Liu: Implemented the cache part to accelerate the training process.
 Wrote the `main.ipynb` file.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.